RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages-&-send-follow-up-message-to-new-connections.md

 ![How to set up an auto responder on LinkedIn](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-respond-or-replay-messages-on-linkedin.png)

 Follow these steps to set up an auto responder
+1. Click on “**Auto respond messages**” button from **Linked Social Toolkit** left menu
-1. Create your auto responder
+2. Create your auto responder
-2. Update default follow up message for new connections
+3. Update default follow up message for new connections
-3. Attach files or images if you want
+4. Attach files or images if you want
-4. Click on "**Start**" button
+5. Click on "**Start**" button

 ## Feature explanation
 ## Create auto response